THE ULTIMATE GUIDE TO SILVERFISH

 How to prevent a silverfish infestation

-Like cockroaches, silverfish can last a long time without food, and can be hard to remove once their colony is established.
+Like cockroaches, silverfish can survive for a long time without food and can be hard to remove once their colony is established.

 We recommend keeping your house clean and tidy to remove eggs and traces of starch particles that attract silverfish.
-Don’t forget to dust, vacuum, sweep and mop underneath furniture and heavy appliances, and include less frequented areas such as storage rooms.
+Remember to dust, vacuum, sweep, and mop underneath furniture and heavy appliances, and include less frequented areas such as storage rooms.
 Consider steam cleaning furniture where possible.

 Here are eight more tips to prevent silverfish:

-- Keep clothes and fabric items stored away in wardrobes, drawers and closets, especially items that are not worn often.
-You can use mothballs as an effective silverfish deterrent in these areas.
+2. Keep clothes and fabric items, especially those not worn often, stored away in wardrobes, drawers, and closets.
+Mothballs are an effective silverfish deterrent in these areas.

-- Consider storing precious fabric items, or photos and books in tightly sealed bags and boxes.
+3. Consider storing precious fabric items, photos, and books in tightly sealed bags and boxes.

-- Reducing the moisture in your home can also make it less inviting for silverfish.
-You can use dehumidifiers and fans and keep windows open.
+4. Reducing the moisture in your home can also make it less inviting for silverfish.
+You can use dehumidifiers and fans in damp areas and keep windows open.

-- Keep dry food, particularly those with a high sugar or starch content, tightly sealed in containers and stored in your pantry to reduce moisture.
+5. Dry foods, particularly those with a high sugar or starch content, should be stored in your pantry and tightly sealed in containers to reduce moisture.

-- Yard maintenance can also assist with reducing the number of hiding spots for silverfish outdoors.
-Clear away piles of vegetation, as well as decaying plants and wood.
+7. Yard maintenance can also help reduce the number of hiding spots for silverfish outdoors.
+Clear away piles of vegetation, decaying plants, and wood.

-- Natural deterrents that give off an unpleasant smell to silverfish include cedar oil, which can be mixed with water in a spray bottle, as well as dried bay leaves, which can be scattered around your home.
+8. Natural deterrents that give off an unpleasant smell to these wingless insects include cedar oil, which can be mixed with water in a spray bottle, and dried bay leaves, which can be scattered around your home.

 DIY silverfish removal

-Adhesive silverfish traps, which are also available from hardware stores, can also be useful in areas of concern.
+Adhesive silverfish traps, also available from hardware stores, can be helpful in areas of concern.

-For suitable fabrics, washing in hot water and using the hottest setting in the dryer can help to destroy silverfish and their eggs.
-Freezing delicate textiles and paper based items in tightly sealed plastic bags will also manage silverfish.
+For suitable fabrics, washing in hot water and using the hottest setting in the dryer can help destroy silverfish and their eggs.
+Freezing delicate textiles and paper-based items in tightly sealed plastic bags will also manage silverfish.

 For professional silverfish removal advice, speak to an expert today